|

 *ice cream social

-*nurses stationed along parade route in case
+*nurses stationed along parade route in case of overheated marchers

 *dance